GonzaloMB/GonzaloMB.github.io/_posts/2024-11-04-InheritanceJS.md

 // To update the function for both instances you only have to do it once:
 Person.prototype.talk = function () {
-  return 'New and improved Talking';
+  return "New and improved Talking";
 };

 console.log(me.talk()); // Output: New and improved Talking console.log(you.talk()); // Output: New and improved Talking
 ```

 # Objects and Prototypal Inheritance